Erfan-Ahmadi/erfan-ahmadi.github.io/Yugen/Introduction.md

 Yūgen (幽玄) is an important concept in traditional Japanese aesthetics.
 The exact translation of the word depends on the context.
 In the Chinese philosophical texts the term was taken from, yūgen meant "dim", "deep" or "mysterious".

-Yugen Engine is an In-House Game Engine we're developing at DeadMage which is in it's early stages of development.
+Yugen Engine is an In-House Game Engine we're developing at [Dead Mage Studios](https://deadmage.com/) which is in it's early stages of development.

 ## What is interesting about Yugen?

-1. We started it from scratch for the next title of DeadMage Studios (hopefully) and there is no legacy code to wrestle with!
+1. We started it from scratch and there is no legacy code to wrestle with!
 2. We decided to have Vulkan as our First Rendering API to develop on and we have a minimal rendering abstraction on top of it.

 In these series of blog posts that come out as a journal for me I'm going to focus mostly on Our Rendering System.